top of page

 Harvesting Guidelines

-The whole plant is best gathered early in the season, around May, when the flowers are still fresh
+The whole plant is best harvested early in the growing season, ideally around May, when the flowers are still fresh and vibrant.
+This is when ground ivy’s medicinal and nutritional value is at its peak.

 Adult Dose